jannisborn/covid19_ultrasound/pocovidnet/README.md

 # Accelerating COVID-19 Detection with ExplainableUltrasound Image Analysis

-This codebase is the official implementation of our submission **Accelerating COVID-19 Detection with ExplainableUltrasound Image Analysis**.
+This codebase is the official implementation of our submission **Accelerating COVID-19 Detection with Explainable Ultrasound Image Analysis**.

 ## Requirements